 LDL and VLDL are implicated in cardiovascular disease, because they promote something called lipid peroxidation, which damages the arteries.

-This confirms the research by Agricultural Research Service (ARS) scientists who found that 3’4’3,5,6,7,8-heptamethoxyflavone (HMF), another citrus polymethoxylated flavone found in orange peels, inhibited a precursory protein called apoprotein B found within low-density lipoprotein (LDL).
+This confirms the research by Agricultural Research Service (ARS) scientists who found that 3’4’3,5,6,7,8-heptamethoxyflavone (HMF), another citrus polymethoxylated flavone, inhibited a precursory protein called apoprotein B found within low-density lipoprotein (LDL).

 John Manthey, a chemist for the ARS from the USDA’s Winter Haven lab, is a leading citrus peel researcher.
 He has been researching the orange oils within orange peels for several years.

 Citrus peels contain several polymethoxylated flavonoids (PMFs).
 Nobiletin is a O-methylated flavone.
 It renders a hydroxyl group that mediates a reaction called O-methylation.
 Methylation allows for the donation of methyl groups, which provide radical-neutralizing effects, as well as the inhibition of lipid peroxide-friendly LDL cholesterol apoprotein B. Other O-methylated flavones include tangeritin (first found in tangerine oil), wogonin (found in the herb baikal scullcap), and sinensetin, found in the Java tea herb Orthosiphon stamineus.

 Citrus peels can contain as much as 70% oil.
 The oil contains a number of other healthful components including limonene and linalool.
 Limonene is monoterpene known for its antimicrobial and radical-scavenging abilities.